redsach/redsach.github.io/_pages/visualise.md

 ---

 {% include base_path %}
-Throughout my career I have enjoyed describing my work through visualisations.
-Below a small selection of figures I have created, with the majority made in Python.
+I have always enjoyed describing my work through visualisations.
+Below is a small selection of figures I have created, with the majority made in Python.

 ---

 ![]() <img src="/images/01-jan-14.gif"  width="600">
 ## Total Electron Content
-Total Electron Content (or TEC) tells us how many electrons are in the atmosphere from 0km to 36,000km (GEO).
-TEC tells us how the ionosphere is responding to the sun, space weather, and the atmosphere from below, and forms a key part in modelling activities.
+Total Electron Content (or TEC) tells us how many electrons are in the atmosphere.
+TEC tells us how the ionosphere is responding space weather, the sun, and the atmosphere from below, and forms a key part in modelling activities.

 <br/>
 <br/>